 The Committee oversees the Company's financial reporting process and internal control structure on behalf of the Board.
-We met seven times during 2017, including meeting regularly with PwC and the Company's internal auditor, both privately and with management present.
-For 2017, we have reviewed and discussed the Company's audited financial statements with management.
+We met eight times during 2018, including meeting regularly with PwC and the Company's internal auditor, both privately and with management present.
+For 2018, we have reviewed and discussed the Company's audited financial statements with management.
 We have reviewed and discussed with management its process for preparing its report on its assessment of the Company's internal control over financial reporting, and at regular intervals we received updates on the status of this process and actions taken by management to respond to issues and deficiencies identified.
 We discussed with PwC its audit of the financial statements and of the Company's internal control over financial reporting.
 We discussed with PwC and the Company's internal auditor the overall scope and plans for their respective audits.

 We have discussed with PwC the matters required to be discussed by PCAOB Auditing Standard No. 1301, Communications with Audit Committees.
 We also received the written disclosures and the letter from PwC as required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and discussed with PwC its independence.
-We concluded that PwC's independence was not adversely affected by the non-audit services provided by PwC, the majority of which consisted of audit-related and tax compliance services.
+We concluded that PwC's independence was not adversely affected by the non-audit services provided by PwC, the majority of which consisted of audit-related, tax compliance and other tax services arising from our acquisition of Frutarom.